microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 `$Globals` constant buffer.
 It will not be set if the decl appears inside a cbuffer or tbuffer.
 The `$Globals` constant buffer will only be filled with non-HLSL-Objects.

-The `is_member` flag is set if the decl is a member declaration of a struct or class.
-This flag will inevitably lead to an error, because register annotations aren't allowed on member declarations. `err_hlsl_register_annotation_on_member` will be emitted.

 ```
 Flags:
   resource,